 Here in Texas, termite activity ramps up in springtime.
 As the weather warms up, termite populations across the Lone Star state surge and begin searching for new structures to invade.
 Make sure your home is not one of them!

-Here at EnviroCon, we have decades of experience protecting home just like yours from the threat of termites.
+Here at EnviroCon, we have decades of experience protecting home just like yours by using the latest termite control methods.
 Below, our expert entomologists discuss everything you need to know about termites in Texas -- from the most common species, signs of an infestation, treatment options, and more!

 What Termite Species are Found in Texas?

 Texas is home to two main types of termites: Formosan Subterranean termites and Southeastern Drywood termites.
 Below, we’ll discuss the differences between the two species and what you need to know about each.

 Subterranean termites are responsible for the majority of termite damage in the United States.
 These termites live in the soil, building large nests around your home and then connecting them to cellulose food sources like trees, wooden fences, and the timbers of your home.